Model & Strategy

-Since 2015, the Good Food Purchasing Program has expanded to major school districts in Austin, Chicago, Oakland and San Francisco, influencing over $300 million in public food dollars to improve the food system.
-Expansion efforts are underway in a dozen other cities, including New York, Washington D.C., Minneapolis/St. Paul, Cincinnati, and Denver.
+Since 2015, the Good Food Purchasing Program has expanded to major school districts and other public institutions in 18 cities, including Austin, Chicago, Cincinnati, Minneapolis, New York, Washington D.C., Los Angeles, Oakland, and San Francisco, influencing over $1 billion in public food dollars to improve the food system.

 Their goal is to gain Good Food Purchasing Program commitments from 125 institutions across 30 US cities by 2020, leveraging over $1.5 billion in institutional food purchases to improve the food system and increase access to healthier meals for over 6 million students.